 Make the dough

-- Melt the butter and pour it into the water.
+- Mix flour, yeast, and salt in a bowl, then melt the butter and pour it into the water.

 - Pour the water/butter liquid into the flour mixture and mix it quickly.